 Pulmonary hypertension is a rare lung disorder in which the arteries that carry blood from the heart to the lungs become narrowed, making it difficult for blood to flow through the vessels.
-As a result, the blood pressure in these arteries -- called pulmonary arteries -- rises far above normal levels.
+As a result, the blood pressure in these arteries -- called pulmonary arteries -- rises far above normal fashion replica watches levels.
 This abnormally high pressure strains the right ventricle of the heart, causing it to expand in size.
 Overworked and enlarged, the right ventricle gradually becomes weaker and loses its ability to pump enough blood to the lungs.
 This could lead to the development of right heart failure.
 Pulmonary hypertension occurs in individuals of all ages, races, and ethnic backgrounds although it is much more common in young adults and is approximately twice as common in women as in men.

 Symptoms of pulmonary hypertension do not usually occur until the condition has progressed.
 The first symptom of pulmonary hypertension is usually shortness of breath with everyday activities, such as climbing stairs.
 Fatigue, dizziness, and fainting spells also can be symptoms.
 Swelling in the ankles, abdomen or legs; bluish lips and skin, and chest pain may occur as strain on the heart increases.
 Symptoms range in severity and a given patient may not have all of the symptoms.
 In more advanced stages of the disease, even minimal activity will produce some of the symptoms.
 Additional symptoms include irregular heart beat (palpitations or strong, throbbing sensation), racing pulse, passing out or dizziness, progressive shortness of breath during exercise or activity, and difficulty breathing at rest.
 Eventually, it may become difficult to carry out any activities as the disease worsens.

 The following are some known causes of pulmonary hypertension: